Section VI. Individual Lot Improvements & Inspection

-These standards detail 2 of subsection (a) of Section 43-12.
-"Prerequisites to building permits."
+These standards detail requirement (2) of subsection (a) of Section 12, of Article 1 of Chapter 43; Titled "Prerequisites to building permits."

 - Show proposed elevations for the subject lot at all lot corners and proposed break points.
 Also show drainage arrows indicating the direction of flows to some positive outlet, i.e., a storm inlet drainage swale, or the street.
 Elevations at the point of outlet are required.
 Additional elevations may be required to verify that drainage directed offsite has a positive outlet as defined above.